- Disability SA

 Practical methods to implement principle 8

 Feedback is one method to engage family and carers.
 Carers find organisations that actively invite feedback more welcoming.
-As discussed in Principle 7, the Department for Communities and Social Inclusion (DCSI) invites people to give us feedback of all kinds – including complaints.
+As discussed in Principle 7, the Department of Human Services (DHS) invites people to give us feedback of all kinds – including complaints.
 Visit the 'Managing feedback in the disability sector' page.

 Visit the National Standards for Disability Services – Stories page and read in either the Word or PDF files: